XRP price climbs, volume dips

-The top gainers of the last 24 hours are Stacks, Bitcoin SV and Sui and the top losers are Four, Bitget Token and PAX Gold.
+The top gainers of the last 24 hours are Immutable, EOS and Sonic (prev.
+FTM) and the top losers are Pudgy Penguins, Artificial Superintelligence Alliance and OFFICIAL TRUMP.

 Cryptocurrency prices FAQs